Luden/greek-to-me/README.md

 ## Issues
 Token limits are not handled.
 The application will stop working properly if you deplete your ChatGPT token limit.

-- Transcription is BAD, but it’s the best free offline solution available right now.
+- Transcription with whisperx is BAD, but it’s the best free offline solution available right now.
 - Translation with Argos is HORRIBLE, but it’s all you can get for free and still better than Google Translate, in my opinion.
-- Translation with ChatGPT 3.5 is BAD, but it's ~10x cheaper than other models.
+- Translation with ChatGPT 3.5 and 4o-mini is BAD, but it's ~10x cheaper than other models.
-- Translation with ChatGPT 4 is STILL BAD, but it's better than everything else out there.
+- Translation with ChatGPT 4o is STILL BAD, but it's better than everything else out there.
-- Tags transformation is BARELY WORKING, but you can try adjusting the context, and maybe it will improve a little.
+- Tags transformation is BARELY WORKING and makes A LOT of requests, depleting your daily limits, but you can try adjusting the context, and maybe it will improve a little.

 Overall, it’s more of a toy than a tool, but it’s sufficient to watch SpongeBob — otherwise, it would be all Greek to me =)